-I am a NSF graduate research fellow at the University of California, Santa Cruz in astronomy and astrophysics.
-I obtained my Bachelor’s degree in physics and astrophysics at the University of California, Berkeley.
+I am a NASA Einstein and ITC Post-doctoral Fellow at the Harvard-Smithsonian Center for Astrophysics.
+I obtained my Bachelor’s degree in physics and astrophysics at UC Berkeley and my Ph.D. in astrophysics at UC Santa Cruz (UCSC).
+My PhD advisors were Mark Krumholz and Enrico Ramirez-Ruiz.
 My research interests are in theoretical and computational astrophysics with an emphasis on star formation.
 I use numerical simulations to study the formation of massive stars and massive star clusters.
 I am particularly interested in how stellar feedback — the injection of energy and momentum by young stars — shapes the interstellar medium.
-My PhD advisors are Mark Krumholz and Enrico Ramirez-Ruiz.